-SELECTION OF EXPERT TIPS FOR MOTORHOME ROOKIES THAT MIGHT COME HANDY TO YOU
+SELECTION OF EXPERT TIPS FOR MOTORHOME ROOKIES THAT MIGHT COME IN HANDY FOR YOU

 - In winter connect the motorhome to the electrical network some days before the journey, because the batteries require time before they are fully charged.